Struggling with your newborn suddenly taking short naps? Learn how to get baby to nap longer than 30 minutes and get the sleep you need!

 You see, this was such an anomaly because, more often than not, I couldn’t get him to nap past 30 minutes.
-In fact, 45 minutes was considered a “long” naptime for him.
-His nighttime sleep was better, but his daytime sleep patterns were terribly short.
+In fact, 45 minutes was considered a “long” nap for him.
+His nighttime sleep was better, but his naps were terribly short.

-I also knew he was overtired with these strange nap schedules, but had no idea what to do to get him to take a longer nap.
+I also knew he was overtired but had no idea what to do to get him to take a longer nap.

-To be clear, we can’t expect newborns to take a long nap with consistency.
+To be clear, we can’t expect newborns to take long naps with consistency.
 But when you’re only getting 30-minute naps all the time, this can certainly make life more challenging.

 My babies didn’t sleep through the night until well past the newborn stage after sleep training.
-That said, I learned a few tricks to help them lengthen their naps during the day until then.
-Take a look at a few of the tips that worked:
+That said, I learned a few tricks to help them sleep during the day until then.
+Take a look at the tips that worked, and I hope they can work for you, too:

 1. Shorten your baby’s wake times

-Many of us assume that infants will simply fall asleep when they’re tired enough, regardless of when and where.
+Many of us assume that babies will simply fall asleep when they’re tired enough, regardless of when and where.
 Unfortunately, that’s rarely the case.
-In fact, they usually need our help in some way to fall asleep.
+They usually need our help in some way to fall asleep.

-The first step is to assume that your baby will need her nap sooner than later.
-One way to do so is to watch for newborn sleep cues—the second she fusses and yawns, start your nap routine.
+The first step is to assume that your baby will need his nap sooner than later.
+One way to do so is to watch for sleep cues—the second he fusses and yawns, start your nap routine.

 Another is to simply watch the clock.
-Don’t let her go past 90 minutes of wake windows before putting her down for another nap.
-Let’s say she tends to fuss after an hour.
-If she woke up at 9am, let her eat and play and put her to sleep by 10am.
+Don’t let him go past 90 minutes of being awake before putting him down for another nap.
+Let’s say he tends to fuss after an hour.
+If he woke up at 9am, put him down for the next nap by 10am.

-The longer you wait to put her down, the fussier she’ll likely get.
+The longer you wait to put him down, the fussier he’ll likely get.

-Free resource: Do you struggle with getting her to sleep?
-Her awake time just might be affecting how well she sleeps or not.
+Free resource: Want to learn more about how his awake time might be affecting how well he sleeps or not?
 Join my newsletter and get One Mistake You’re Making with Your Baby’s Awake Time—at no cost to you.

-Don’t make the same mistakes I did—help her fall asleep with this one simple trick!
+Don’t make the same mistakes I did—help him fall asleep with this one simple trick!
 Grab it below:

 2. Change your baby’s environment